larq/compute-engine/docs/build.md

 ### 3. Configure Bazel ###

-Run the ```./configure.sh``` script in the root directory and answer "Yes" to the ```manylinux2010``` question if you want to build the LCE converter's PIP package inside the `tensorflow/tensorflow:custom-op-ubuntu16` container.
+Run the ```./configure.sh``` script in the LCE root directory and answer "Yes" to the ```manylinux2010``` question if you want to build the LCE converter's PIP package inside the `tensorflow:custom-op-ubuntu16` container.
 This script generates the Bazel configuration file `.bazelrc` in the LCE root directory.

 ## Build LCE Runtime ##

-LCE Runtime has a diverse platform support, covering [Android](./quickstart_android.md) and [ARM-based boards](./build_arm.md) such as Raspberry Pi.
-To build/install/run LCE Runtime on each of these platforms, please refer to the corresponding guide.
+LCE runtime has a diverse platform support, covering [Android](./quickstart_android.md) and [ARM-based boards](./build_arm.md) such as Raspberry Pi.
+To build/install/run LCE runtime on each of these platforms, please refer to the corresponding guide.

 ## Build LCE Converter ##